Cartagena, Colombia: Downtown

 The Office of Historical Archives devoted to Cartagena's history is not far away.
-Next to the archives is the Government Palace, the office building of the Governor of the Department of Bolivar.
+Next to the archives is the Government Palace, the office building of the Governor of the Department of Bolívar.
 Across from the palace is the Cathedral of Cartagena, which dates back to the 16th century.

 Another religious building of significance is the Iglesia de Santo Domingo in front of Plaza Santo Domingo (Santo Domingo Square).
 In the square is the sculpture Mujer Reclinada ("Reclining Woman"), a gift from the notable Colombian artist Fernando Botero.
 Nearby is the Tcherassi Hotel, a 250-year-old colonial mansion renovated by designer Silvia Tcherassi.

-In the city is the Augustinian Fathers Convent and the University of Cartagena.
+In the city are the Augustinian Fathers Convent and the University of Cartagena.
 This university is a center of higher education opened to the public in the late 19th century.
-The Claustro de Santa Teresa (Saint Theresa Cloister), which has been remodeled and has become a hotel operated by Charleston Hotels.
+The Claustro de Santa Teresa (Saint Theresa Cloister) has been remodeled and has become a hotel operated by Charleston Hotels.
 It has its own square, protected by the San Francisco Bastion.

-A 20-minute walk from downtown is the Castillo de San Felipe de Barajas, located in el Pie de la Popa (another neighborhood), one of the greatest fortresses built by the Spaniards in their colonies.
-The tunnels were all constructed in such a way as to make it possible to hear footsteps of an approaching enemy.
+A 20-minute walk from downtown is the Castillo de San Felipe de Barajas, located in El Pie de la Popa (another neighborhood), one of the greatest fortresses built by the Spaniards in their colonies.
+The tunnels were all constructed in such a way as to make it possible to hear the footsteps of an approaching enemy.
 Some of the tunnels are open for viewing today.

 Cartagena's walled Old City is known in part for its lush plazas, and sherbet-hued Spanish colonial buildings.

 San Diego

 San Diego was named after the local San Diego Convent, now known as the Beaux Arts University Building.
 In front of it is the Convent of the Nuns of the Order of Saint Clare, now the Hotel Santa Clara.
 In the surrounding area is Santo Toribio Church, the last church built in the Walled City.
 Next to it is Fernández de Madrid Square, honoring Cartagena's hero, José Fernández de Madrid, whose statue can be seen nearby.

-Inside the Old City is found Las Bóvedas (The Vaults), a construction attached to the walls of the Santa Catalina Fortress.
-From the top of this construction the Caribbean Sea is visible.
+Inside the Old City is found in Las Bóvedas (The Vaults), a construction attached to the walls of the Santa Catalina Fortress.
+From the top of this construction, the Caribbean Sea is visible.

 Getsemaní

 Painting of 1893 of Plaza de los Coches.

 Once a district characterized by crime, Getsemaní, just south of the ancient walled fortress, has become "Cartagena's hippest neighborhood and one of Latin America's newest hotspots", with plazas that were once the scene of drug dealing being reclaimed and old buildings being turned into boutique hotels.

-Getsemaní has become a "Ciudad Mural" to rescue the values, customs, traditions and anecdotes of the people.
+Getsemaní has become a "Ciudad Mural" to rescue the values, customs, traditions, and anecdotes of the people.